samuliyle/discord-js-bot/README.md

 # discord-js-bot

-Rewrite of old discord bot
+A rewrite/restructuring of [discordBot](https://github.com/wraithyz/discordBot) in JavaScript.